 It is common to think that all Indians lived in tepees, but that was not the case.

-Some of these homes were permanent and some were mobile that could be built and tore down quickly.
+Some of these homes were permanent, and some were mobile and could be built and torn down quickly.

 Native American Government